geodesic1/insight_data_anomalous_detection/README.md

 The project contains the following test cases:

-Test1:  The test case from insight data science repository;
+  Test 1:  The test case from insight data science repository;

-Test2:  Test case when the number of candidate puchases is greater than T in Dth-degree social network.
+  Test 2:  Test case when the number of candidate puchases is greater than T in Dth-degree social network.
-Test3:  Test case when the number of candidate puchases is less than T in Dth-degree social network.
+  Test 3:  Test case when the number of candidate puchases is less than T in Dth-degree social network.
-Test4:  Test case to check whether "stream_log" purchase updates the whole graph.
+  Test 4:  Test case to check whether "stream_log" purchase updates the whole graph.

-Test5:  Test case to check whether "stream_log" friend/unfriend updates the whole graph.
+  Test 5:  Test case to check whether "stream_log" friend/unfriend updates the whole graph.
-Test6:  Test case where the candidate purchase history is from multiple user nodes in the calculation of statistics.
+  Test 6:  Test case where the candidate purchase history is from multiple user nodes in the calculation of statistics.

-Test7:  Test case for the heap structure in the calculation of statistics.
+  Test 7:  Test case for the heap structure in the calculation of statistics.

-Test8:  Test case for invalid input
+  Test 8:  Test case for invalid input

-Test9:  Test case for large value of D, large degree of social network.
+  Test 9:  Test case for large value of D, large degree of social network.

-Test10: Test case when there is no output file.
+  Test 10: Test case when there is no output file.